Commonly Asked Questions

 Isn't the Writing Center run by tutors getting English degrees?
 How can they understand my Science paper enough to help me with it?

-Actually, most of the tutors in the Writing Center are pursuing other undergraduate or graduate degrees in the fields of science, mathematics, social work, and computer science.
+Most of the tutors in the Writing Center are pursuing other undergraduate or graduate degrees in the fields of science, mathematics, social work, and computer science.
 Others are seeking degrees in philosophy, theology, and political science as well as English and history.
-Though it's a good idea to look at the tutor bio pages to find the tutor whose degree subject or spoken language can assist you best with your assignment, all of our Writing Center tutors are taught to look for macroissues such as unclear language, a weak thesis and topic sentences, and other issues that appear in any kind of writing regardless of field.
+Though it's a good idea to look at the tutor bio pages to find the tutor whose degree subject or spoken language can assist you best with your assignment, we train all of our Writing Center tutors to look for macro-issues such as unclear language, a weak thesis and topic sentences, and other common problems that appear in any kind of writing regardless of field.

 I'm a great writer!
 Can I join the Writing Center team as a tutor?

 We welcome tutors from every discipline and background.
-To take the ENGL 220 prerequisite course for becoming a tutor in the Writing Center, undergraduates must be recommended either by their UCWR 110 teacher or a member of faculty on the strength of their writing and interpersonal skills, meaning that they have excelled at college writing.
+To take the ENGL 220 prerequisite course for becoming a tutor in the Writing Center, undergraduates must receive recommendation either from their UCWR 110 teacher or a member of faculty on the strength of their writing and interpersonal skills, meaning they have excelled at college writing.
 Applicants must also submit a writing sample to qualify for the course.
 Graduate tutors should email WC Director Amy Kessel to express their interest and qualifications.